Amersham: Local radio

 The Ofcom-licensed community radio station for the Chilterns is Chiltern Voice which broadcasts on 107.4 FM.

 TV and mobile phone signals

 Due to its position in a fold in the hill, TV and radio reception in Amersham can be poor and the town now has its own TV mast (at Chesham Bois).
-In the 1970s, Amersham was one of the last towns in the south-east to receive BBC2, and parts of it still cannot receive Channel 5.
+In the 1970s, Amersham was one of the last towns in the south-east to receive BBC2.
 Houses taking their TV reception from the Chesham Bois transmitter have vertically polarised aerials, whilst those in a good enough position receive their signal from the Crystal Palace Transmitter in London with horizontally polarised aerials – they always could receive BBC2 (and indeed Channel 4 & Channel 5).
 Digital terrestrial television coverage is patchy for much the same reason.
 Mobile phone reception can be poor in the steeper parts of Chesham and outlying villages.

 In popular culture

 The town has been used in a number of films, including: